FluentValidation/FluentValidation/docs/configuring.md

 # Overriding the indexer for collections

-The default property name of validation failures contains square brackets with the index of the item the failure is for.
-For example `Foo.BarList[5].Baz`.
-To override this behaviour you can use the `.OverrideIndexer` function like so:
+When validating a collection using `RuleForEach`, the property name associated with validation failures will contain the collection index within square brackets (for example `Foo.BarList[5].Baz`).
+To change this behaviour you can use the `.OverrideIndexer` method:

 ```csharp
 RuleForEach(x => x.BarList)
   .OverrideIndexer((foo, barList, bar, i) => bar.Name)
 ```

+The above example would remove the square brackets and just use the property name.